-The Company has elected to include all derivatives, except embedded derivatives, in the tables below, irrespective of whether they are subject to an enforceable master netting arrangement or a similar agreement.
+The Company has elected to include all derivatives, except embedded derivatives, in the table below, irrespective of whether they are subject to an enforceable master netting arrangement or a similar agreement.
 See Note 4 - "Investments" for information regarding the Company's securities borrowing, lending, and repurchase/reverse repurchase programs.
 See "Embedded Derivatives" above for information regarding the Company's bifurcated embedded derivatives.

-The following table provides information relating to the netting of the Company's derivative instruments as of December 31, 2020 and December 31, 2019 (dollars in millions):
+The following table provides information relating to the netting of the Company's derivative instruments as of December 31, 2021 and December 31, 2020 (dollars in millions):

-Gross Am Offset in the I Gross A Recog amounts gnized Offs Amounts set in the nce Sheet Prese Amounts nted in the nce Sheet nancial ruments (1) C ash Collateral Pledged/ Received Net Amount December 31, 2020: Derivative assets \$ 171 \$ (31) \$ 140 \$ (30) \$ (98) \$ 12 Derivative liabilities 80 (31) 49 (146) (47) (144) December 31, 2019: Derivative assets \$ 137 \$ (20) \$ 117 \$ \$ (119) \$ (2) Derivative liabilities 73 (20) 53 (92) (52) (91)
+Gross Amounts Recognized s Amounts Set in the ance Sheet Net Amounts Presented in the Balance Sheet Financial Instruments/ Collateral (1) Net Amount December 31, 2021: - Recognized Derivative assets \$ 194 \$ (19) \$ 175 \$ (175) \$ Derivative liabilities 58 (19) 39 (39) \$ December 31, 2020: Derivative assets \$ 171 \$ (31) \$ 140 \$ (128) \$ 12 Derivative liabilities 80 (31) 49 (193) (144)

-(1) Includes initial margin posted to a central clearing partner.
+Includes initial margin posted to a central clearing partner for financial instruments and excludes the excess of collateral received/pledged from/to the counterparty.

 The Company may be exposed to credit-related losses in the event of non-performance by counterparties to derivative financial instruments.
 Generally, the credit exposure of the Company's derivative contracts is limited to the fair value and accrued interest of non-collateralized derivative contracts in an asset position at the reporting date.
-As of December 31, 2020, the Company had credit exposure of \$19 million.
+As of December 31, 2021, the Company had credit exposure of \$18 million.